NCEPU-AILab/NCEPU-AILab.github.io/_pages/about.md

 ---

 The laboratory consists of the following four research areas:
-AI-assisted brain diseases diagnose
+AI-assisted brain diseases diagnose,
-Computer Vision
+Computer Vision,
-Survival Analysis
+Survival Analysis,
-Wind Power Forecast
+Wind Power Forecast.

 Detailed descriptions of each project group can be placed in this area.